Cava versus Prosecco

 Franciacorta versus Champagne

 Moving to significantly higher priced sparkling wines, there’s no doubt that you do get a lot more flavour and richness.
-There’s huge variation in quality though within the £15 – £30 price bracket, is it worth spending more for Champagne or are there alternatives?
+There’s a huge variation in quality though within the £15 – £30 price bracket, is it worth spending more for Champagne or are there alternatives?
 We think yes, there definitely are, and our Barone Pizzini Franciacorta from northern Italy at £18.99 is a great place to start.
-Made in the same way as Champagne, it undergoes a secondary fermentation in the bottle for 24 months on it’s natural yeasts and is made using 95% Chardonnay and 5% pinot Noir grapes.
+Made in the same way as Champagne, it undergoes a secondary fermentation in the bottle for 24 months on its natural yeasts and is made using 95% Chardonnay and 5% Pinot Noir grapes.
 It’s dry, yet ripe and creamy with lots of persistent complex flavours, and a crisp finish.
-In fact it knocks spots off many of the ‘big brand’ Champagnes around, that you’ll pay more for.
+In fact it knocks spots off many of the ‘big-brand’ Champagnes around, that you’ll pay more for.

 Ultimately, we’ll all have our preferences and favourites, but don’t be afraid to try something new.
 We’d recommend going for at least two types, firstly a Champagne or Franciacorta for those special treats or for the big day, and a back up of some Cava and/or Prosecco for gatherings and more everyday enjoyment.